 Tracy Moniz (Associate Professor)

-PhD (York University/Ryerson University), MA (University of Western Ontario), BA (Hons) (University of Toronto)
+PhD (York University/Toronto Metropolitan University), MA (University of Western Ontario), BA (Hons) (University of Toronto)

 Tracy Moniz is an associate professor in the Department of Communication Studies at Mount Saint Vincent University.
 She is also an Adjunct professor in the Department of Women’s Studies at MSVU and affiliated scientific staff at the IWK Health Centre in Halifax.
 She has a PhD in Communication and Culture, a Master of Arts degree in Journalism, and an Honours Bachelor of Arts degree in English Literature.